cleon30/Anchor-Counter/README.md

 If you haven't already, install those dependencies by following this tutorial : https://project-serum.github.io/anchor/getting-started/installation.html or the steps in the prerequisites section above.

-When you are set up, you can clone the repo and run the App using the following commands:
+When you are set up, you can clone the repo and run the App by changing into the project directory and running the following commands:
-1. Change into the project directory you'd like to run

-2. Install the dependencies
+1. Install the dependencies

 ```sh
 npm install
 ```

-3. Start a local Solana node
+2. Start a local Solana node

 ```sh
 solana-test-validator
 ```

-4. Build the anchor project
+3. Build the anchor project

 ```sh
 anchor build
 ```

-5. Fetch the project ID for the build:
+4. Fetch the project ID for the build:

 ```sh
 solana address -k target/deploy/<programname>-keypair.json
 ```

-6. Update the project ID in the Rust program located at __myepicproject/programs/src/lib.rs__ with the output from above.
+5. Update the project ID in the Rust program located at __myepicproject/programs/src/lib.rs__ with the output from above.

-7. Run the tests
+6. Run the tests

 ```sh
 anchor test
 ```

-8. Change into the __frontend__ directory and install the dependencies:
+7. Change into the __frontend__ directory and install the dependencies:

 ```sh
 cd app && npm install
 ```

-9. Run the client-side app
+8. Run the client-side app

 ```sh
 npm start
 ```

-10. If you need to you can airdrop solana to your address using:
+9. If you need to you can airdrop solana to your address using:

 ```bash
 solana airdrop 2 <YOURPUBKEY>
 ```

+Have fun!